connorobrien/BeatlesStyleChordProgressions/README.md

 This repository contains a personal project for generating chord progressions in the style of The Beatles in Python.
 It originated as a project for my undergraduate Linear Algebra course at Colorado College in 2013.

-There are two main parts of this project, each of which are separated into their own python file.
+There are two main parts of this project, each of which are separated into their own Python file.

-The first file, called Chord_Scraping.py, uses dynamic web scraping to collect data about The Beatles chord progressions from HookTheory.com's Theory Tab.
+The first file, called Chord_Scraping.py, uses dynamic web scraping to collect data about The Beatles's chord progressions from [HookTheory.com's Theory Tab](https://www.hooktheory.com/theorytab/index).
 Theory Tab contains over 13,000 chord progressions in an interactive, difficult to web-scrape interface.
-The program scrapes all available chord progressions for an artist on Hook Theory and writes a csv file with the name, key, and chord progressions for each song.
+The program scrapes all available chord progressions for an artist on Hook Theory and writes a csv file with the name, key, and chord progression for each song.
 <br>
 <p align="center">
 <img src="https://www.hooktheory.com/images/controllers/press/TT-1.jpg"width="700">
 </p>
 <br>

-The second file, called Chord_Analysis.py, reads in a csv file of chord progression data (like the one from Chord_Scraping.py) and analyzes it so it can generate chord progressions that are in a similar style.
-In its current state, this program analyzes the chord movements of The Beatles, keeping track of what types of movements they typically make.
-For example, if they're writing in the key of C major, and they just played an E minor chord, what chord would The Beatles typically to choose next?
-The data shows they'll likely move to A minor, D minor seventh, or G major chord.
+The second file, called Chord_Analysis.py, reads in a csv file of chord progression data (like the one from Chord_Scraping.py) and analyzes it so it can generate chord progressions that are of a similar style.
+In its current state, this program analyzes the chord movements of The Beatles, keeping track of what movements they typically make.
+For example, if they're writing in the key of C major, and they just played an E minor chord, what chord would The Beatles typically choose next?
+The data shows they'll likely move to an A minor, D minor seventh, or G major chord.

 <p align="center">
   <img src='https://raw.githubusercontent.com/connorobrien/BeatlesStyleChordProgressions/main/Em_in_C_probabilities.png' width="700">
 </p>
 <br>

-This program keeps track of all of the potential chord movements of The Beatles in a 'transition state matrix', which in layperson's terms is a table of numbers that can be used to find the probability of a next chord given a current chord.
-This method allows for 'chaining' of chord predictions (i.e. Markov Chains), which allows it to generate full chord progressions.
+This program keeps track of all potential chord movements of The Beatles in a 'transition state matrix', which in layperson's terms is a table of numbers that can be used to find the probability of a next chord given the current chord.
+This method allows for 'chaining' of chord predictions (i.e. Markov Chains), which allows it to generate full chord progressions from a single start chord.
 As its set up right now, Chord_Scraping.py will produce ten chord progressions in the style of The Beatles in both a major and minor key.
 I've included an existing csv with the web-scraped chord progression data for The Beatles, named 'the_beatles_chordprogressiondata.csv'.

 <h3>Running This Program</h3>